What to bring with you

 Does it matter who supports me in court proceedings?

-If you use a lawyer it is worthwhile to first check whether they are regulated (see our Types of lawyers section for details of regulated lawyers).
-There is a common misconception that all lawyers are regulated, however this is not the case.
-If you use a lawyer regulated by an approved regulator of legal services, this means that:
+If you use a lawyer it is worthwhile to first check whether they are regulated (see Types of lawyers section for details of regulated lawyers).
+There is a common misconception that all lawyers are regulated, but this is not the case.
+If you use a lawyer regulated by an approved regulator of legal services , this means that:

 - their regulator sets standards for their training and education which they must meet